Sydney Skaife: Later career

 He became president of the Entomological Society of Southern Africa in 1940, served as chairman of the newly created Fisheries Development Corporation from 1945 to 1951, and during this same period was a member of the Board of Governors of the South African Broadcasting Corporation.
 In 1950 he was elected president of the Royal Society of South Africa and from 1950 to 1957 he acted as vice-chairman of the board of Trustees of the South African Museum.
 In 1951 he became chairman of the Fisheries Commission of Northern Rhodesia.

 In 1952 he retired to his home in Hout Bay and did extensive research on the social behaviour of ants, bees and wasps which resulted in the publication of some books.
 In his book on termites, and other papers, he published ground-breaking work on the dynamics and ecology of termite mounds and the means of studying them.
 He also wrote a book on ants, and a number of scientific publications on various topics, including possible routes to sociality from primitive bees such as South African carpenter bees.

 In 1952 he was awarded the South African Medal and Grant for scientific research by the South African Association for the Advancement of Science.

 In 1953 he visited the UK where he spoke about his research work over the BBC and attended the Annual Congress of the British Association in Belfast, Northern Ireland.

 In 1957 he was awarded a D.Sc. (honoris causa) by the University of Natal, and despite having retired became the president of the Zoological Society of South Africa in 1960.
 He also found time to lecture in Medical Entomology at the University of Cape Town and serve as president of the then South African Association for the Advancement of Science.

-He was an entertaining and unpretentious speaker with a pleasant sense of humour and a fine command of his field, and many South African youngsters of that generation had reason to appreciate his kindly and generous response to intelligent questions.

 On 6 November 1976 he died at Hout Bay in the Cape Peninsula.

 A daughter and son were born from this marriage: